mahdiyazdani/Hypermarket/docs/generate-google-maps-api-key.md

-# Generate Google Maps API key
+# Generate a Google Maps API key

 As **from 22 June 2016**, all calls to the Google Maps **requires an API key**.